dariadiatlova/russian_speech_denoiser/README.md

 - `archives/radio_2.tar.gz` for radio speech;
 - `archives/public_youtube700.tar.gz` for youtube speech.

+#### Note
+Use `tar -xvf <downloaded_archive_name.tar.gz>` to unpack downloaded files.
+Due to the server-errors files can be partly downloaded but will be opened correctly.

 #### Reverberation
 For proper quality we will add reverb to our clean audio dataset, please load rirs provided in DNS Challange via wget: